magento/devdocs/guides/v2.2/release-notes/alpha/QuickStartAlpha2.2.0.md

 ### Goals of this release

-Participation in this Aplpha evaluation has benefits for both community members and Magento.
+Participation in this Alpha evaluation has benefits for both community members and Magento.

 #### Magento goals